Home Leadership Turn Archives Me

 While it may be that the candidate is the ship, it’s just as possible that she’s a speedboat.
 Either way synergy is unlikely and conflict almost inevitable.

 While culture may not be obvious when acquiring or hiring, due diligence/interviewing is able to identify and explore it.
 The problem is that managers often ignore culture, because they believe they that theirs is ‘right’ and the other will change.
-But it’s not a case of you/your company being right and ‘her/them’ being wrong, it’s a case of the pieces don’t fit—and 98% of the time you should see it coming.
+It’s not a case of you/your company being right and ‘her/them’ being wrong, it’s a case of the pieces don’t fit—and 98% of the time you should see it coming.

 Leave a Reply

-RSS2 Subscribe to MAPping Company Success
+MAPping Company Success

 Enter your Email